FAQs Top 10

 We also consult a large percentage of our clients throughout the Mortgage Qualification and Home Buying process.

-Because of the monthly servicing fee obligation the supposed objective to help client(s) in a timely manner could become undermined.
-Client progress could be systematically slowed or controlled.
-This "controlled results" effect keeps their clients paying servicing fees as long as possible to generate more income.
-They make more profit by keeping client results or overall improvement restricted.
-They are also usually unable to assist with more difficult credit related problems or issues that someone may be dealing with.
+We Do Not Charge Monthly Fees or by Number of Negative Accounts Deleted.
+When there is an ongoing Monthly Fee being charged helping client(s) in a timely manner can easily become undermined.
+Client progress is systematically slowed or controlled.
+This "controlled results" effect keeps their clients paying monthly fees as long as possible to generate more income.
+The Monthly Servicing Fee usually ranges around One Hundred Dollars per month.
+Your cost over a one year period with an Initial Set-Up Fee ($100.00) could be as much as One Thousand Three Hundred Dollars ($1,300.00).
+There is more profit by keeping client results and improvement restricted.
+As well, these companies are usually unable to assist with more time sensitive financial problems or difficulties someone may be dealing with.

 There is also another serious concern about this type of company.
 What if you do experience great results or a large number of deletions all at one time.
-You would also receive a large billing.
+You could receive a very large billing.
 Remember with this type of service the greater the number of deletions the more you will pay.
 Greater results are in a direct correlation with greater costs.
-If you do not or maybe cannot pay the large billing they may send your unpaid account to a 3rd Party Collection Agency that reports to the national credit bureaus.
-Any positive gain in credit score will be immediately reversed by the entry of a new collection record.
+If you do not or maybe cannot pay the large billing they may send your unpaid account to a 3rd Party Collection Agency that reports to the credit bureaus.
+Any positive (+) gain in credit score will be immediately reversed (-) by the entry of a new collection record.

 Before you make any decisions practice "Due Diligence" on your own behalf.
 Check the Better Business Bureau BBB™ Record.
 Ironically the most widely known companies have the worst ratings.
 Or possibly No Rating due to complaints, previous legal action(s) or non-compliance with the Federal Law to provide consumers with a Summary of Consumer Rights under the Fair Credit Reporting Act (FCRA).
 Some also do not provide a written Service Contract with a three (3) day option to cancel to the consumer as required by Federal Law.